Some Studio subscribers can give their Adobe Express creations a professional edge with WellSaid's AI voiceovers.

 - Create and perfect your voiceovers for your Adobe Express project.

-- Switch over to your project in Adobe Express, and within the WellSaid app, click Clips.
+- Switch to your project in Adobe Express, then, in the WellSaid app, click Takes.

-- Your newly created clips are now ready to be added to your project's timeline.
+Your newly created takes are now ready to be added to your project's timeline.

 Pronunciation Best Practices